How to Teach and Improve VocabularyOctober 31, 2019

-Improving vocabulary is one of the five tenets to teaching reading as well as improving reading skills.
+Improving vocabulary is one of the five tenets of teaching reading as well as improving reading skills.
 Vocabulary is a strong indicator of student success.
 Knowledge of words and word meanings is an important key to reading, speaking, and listening success.
-Baker, Simmons, & Kame’enui, 1998.
-Additionally, the National Research Council (1998; see References) concluded that vocabulary development is a fundamental goal for students in the early grades.
+Additionally, the National Research Council concluded that vocabulary development is a fundamental goal for students in the early grades.

 - Phonemic Awareness

-The last few weeks I’ve written about phonemic awareness, phonics, and fluency.
-This week we are delving into five specific ways to improve vocabulary.
+In the last few weeks, I’ve written about phonemic awareness, phonics, and fluency.
+This post is focusing on five specific ways to improve vocabulary.

 5 Ways to Teach and Improve Vocabulary

-Association Methods teach students to make connections between words they know and words they encounter.
-Association methods can be implements with thinking of words rhyme with ‘hat’.
-This association is relating to words that end with the same ‘at’ sound.
-Other associations may be with multiple meaning words or with words that fit in a specific category such as ‘space’.
+- Association Methods teach students to make connections between words they know and words they encounter.
+Association methods can be implemented by thinking of words that rhyme with ‘hat’.
+This association is related to words that end with the same ‘at’ sound.
+Other associations might be with multiple-meaning words or with words that fit in a specific category such as ‘space’.

 Activity 1: Thinking of Associations and Words

-As a prompt, ask your students or kids to think of things in a category.
+As a prompt, ask your kids to think of things in a category.
 Give an example to start off:

 - Water: pond, river, lake, ocean, stream, sea, etc.

 Have your students try to come up with as many words as they can for each category.
 You can do this orally for a few categories as well as individually by having each student write the words down on a piece of paper.
 Compare notes after for each category.
-Some ideas:
+Here are some ideas:

-This time, instead of giving categories, prompt your students to think of multiple meaning words.
-This one can be great to teach using a dictionary after to double check what words you all came up with.
+This time, instead of giving categories, prompt your students to think of multiple-meaning words.
+This one can be great to teach using a dictionary after double-checking what words you all came up with.

 Example: Address – Apply, Speech, Home